Going deeper into meditation I

 3. Going deeper into meditation I

 As Buddha said, ‘once the dirt settles down’, the water will become clear.
 This is very apt when it comes to meditation.
 As you let the dirt of thoughts settle down, you enter into the clarity of silence.
 From here on it is deeper meditation.
 It is a very subtle and spontaneous process.
-You might not really know that you were in deeper meditation until you come out of meditation and reflect back on your experience.
-You progress from complete awareness to subtle awareness to the no awareness states.
+Until you emerge from meditation and take stock of your experience, you may not truly realise that you were in a deeper state of meditation.Complete consciousness, subtle awareness, and no awareness are the stages you go through.